hypertensioncenter/academic-kickstart/content/home/demo.md

  css_class = ""
 +++

-We are a team of young scientists performing multi-disciplinary research ranging from classical epidemiology to multi-omics analysis.
+We are a team of scientists at THL and University of Turku performing multi-disciplinary research ranging from classical epidemiology to multi-omics analysis.
 In addition to general cardiovascular epidemiology, our research focuses on the epidemiology of hypertension in large scale population cohorts.